 Planning your engagement session

-In this guide, I’ll cover what to wear, location ideas, and more.
-If you’re feeling a little nervous about the sessions, that’s normal!
-It takes time for most couples to warm up to being photographed, but try to think of the session as a date together instead of a photo shoot.
+In this guide, you’ll find tips on what to wear, location ideas, and more.
+If you’re feeling a little nervous about being in front of the camera—that’s totally normal!
+Most couples need a little time to warm up in front of the camera.
+My advice?
+Treat it like a fun date rather than a photo shoot, and just enjoy the time together.

 Scheduling your session

-I’ve photographed engagement sessions anywhere from immediately following a proposal to just a few weeks before the wedding.
-If you want to shoot outdoors, aim to schedule your session in the spring or fall when the weather is nice, and trees are still alive.
+I’ve photographed engagement sessions anywhere from right after a proposal to just a few weeks before the wedding—there’s no wrong time to do it!
+If you’re hoping to shoot outdoors, I’d recommend scheduling in the spring or fall when the weather’s nice and the trees still have some life in them.

 Timing

-I only offer weekday engagement sessions because my weekends are reserved for weddings.
+I offer engagement sessions on weekdays only, since weekends are reserved for weddings.

 Locations